Table of Contents

 The employer and insurance company are well informed regarding workers’ compensation law.
 The insurance company has experts such as rehab nurses, company doctors and lawyers on their side.
 In contrast, the injured worker placed on workers’ compensation has no support system and is left to trust the insurance company to protect his or her rights.
 We believe that trust is misplaced.
 This Survival Guide is a start.
 However, it is not a substitute for consulting a lawyer.
 Even though this guide provides educational information for injured workers, you still need a certified expert to help you manage your case.

 If the insurance company miscalculated your wages when you were hurt, you will be underpaid every week.
-The Notice of Compensation Payable referred to in Survival Tip #1 includes the injured workers’ average weekly wage.
+The Notice of Compensation Payable includes the injured workers’ average weekly wage.
 The workers’ compensation insurance company calculates the average weekly wage by using one of several formulas selected depending on the injured workers’ individual circumstances.
 The average weekly wage should include salary and/or hourly wages, overtime, and bonuses.
 It may be adjusted for seasonal employment and should include income from other employment.